 Giverny: Claude Monet's House & Gardens

-The inspiration for many of Monet's works, this tour takes you to the house where the painter lived for 43 years.
-Discover his home, studio and gardens (including the famous Japanese bridge and water lily pond) as well as his collection of Japanese prints, considered one of the most important in the world.
+The inspiration for many of Monet's works, this guided tour takes you to Giverny, where the painter lived for 43 years.
+Discover the gardens (including the famous Japanese bridge and water lily pond) with your guide, and then enter Monet’s house and studio, home to his collection of Japanese prints, considered one of the most important in the world.

 Louvre Museum: Skip the Line Guided Tour